CodingNomads/mentor-docs/docs/01_requirements.md

 ## What does mentorship mean to us?

-Mentorship at CodingNomads means that we care for our students as the individual person they are and that we try our best to assist them in their learning process.
+At CodingNomads, mentorship means that we care for our students as the individual person they are, and that we try our best to help students have an enjoyable, productive and meaningful learning process.

 Think of yourself as a knowledgeable learning buddy to your student.
 Your mentee should feel comfortable contacting you when they need you.